 Cosmetologists provide personal care services that include caring for people’s hair, skin and nails.
 Professionals employed in the cosmetology industry include hairstylists, barbers and estheticians.
 This diploma program takes students through the Esthetics group of skin and nail treatments, and Hairstylist training.
-The Hairstylist and Esthetics programs are approximately 32 weeks each in length and are combined with a professional portfolio at the end which make up the 2-year diploma in Cosmetology.
+The Hairstylist and Esthetics programs are each approximately 32 weeks in length and are combined with a professional portfolio course at the end to complete the 2-year diploma in Cosmetology.

 Hairstylist and Esthetics both begin every September.
-Once a student completes one of the programs, they can proceed to the next in the second year (the order is not important).
+Once a student completes one of the programs, they can proceed to the other in their second year (the order each are taken is not important).

 Both programs have large practical components where students will spend time working in the NLC salons.
 Students will have theory, salon operations training and hands-on salon client days where they practice the skills they are learning in class.

-Esthetics includes training in facials, body massage, body treatments, aromatherapy, makeup artistry, waxing and tinting.
+Esthetics includes training in infection control, facials, body massage, body treatments, aromatherapy, makeup artistry, waxing, lash lift and tinting, brow tinting, manicures, pedicures, gel polish and overlays.

 Hairstylist training covers the Industry Training Authority (ITA) certified apprenticeship programming including haircuts, styling, shampoo and scalp treatments, as well as chemically treating hair using colour and permanent wave solutions.

-A career in cosmetology can lead to a variety of professions in the beauty industry, including: hairstylist, nail technician, salon or spa manager, beautician, wedding and event stylist, makeup artist, esthetician, cosmetic sales representative, instructor or beauty columnist.
+A career in Cosmetology can lead to various professions in the beauty industry, including hairstylist, nail technician, salon or spa manager, beautician, wedding and event stylist, makeup artist, esthetician, cosmetic sales representative, instructor or beauty columnist.
+As with any profession, other opportunities exist within and outside the field.

 Fees: Current Fee Schedule